 I had originally made some sweet potato fritters to go with the steak, so we had some of those leftover as well.
 However you can use any leftover veg you have in place of them.
-Then I quickly sauteed some chard with a couple scallions/spring onions and cooked some quinoa.
+Then I quickly sautéed some chard with a couple scallions/spring onions and cooked some quinoa.
 To top it off, I made a simple and delicious lemon tahini dressing.

-- ¼ cup quinoa (uncooked amount)
+- ¼ cup quinoa uncooked amount

 - 2 scallions/spring onions

-- 4oz/110g chard
+- 4 oz chard

-- ½tbsp olive oil (approx)
+- ½ tablespoon olive oil approx

-- a few leftover vegetables such as roasted sweet potatoes or beets
+- 1 oz roasted sweet potatoes approx - a few leftover vegetables such as roasted sweet potatoes or beets

-- 1tbsp raisins
+- 1 tablespoon raisins

-- 2tsp lemon juice
+- 2 teaspoon lemon juice

-- 2tsp tahini
+- 2 teaspoon tahini

-- 1tbsp (3tsp) olive oil
+- 1 tablespoon olive oil

-- 1tsp honey
+- 1 teaspoon honey